Chawton: Chawton House

 Chawton House, the 400-year-old Grade II* listed Elizabethan manor house that once belonged to Jane Austen's brother and 275 acre of land, has been restored as part of a major international project to establish the new Centre for the Study of Early Women's Writing, 1600–1830.
 It houses a collection of over 9,000 volumes, together with some related manuscripts.
 Visitors can see the relationship between the library, the house, the estate and a working farm of the 18th and early 19th centuries.

 In 1992 a 125-year lease on the house was purchased for £1.25 million by a foundation established by Sandra Lerner, co-founder of Cisco Systems.

 St Nicholas' Church

 Chawton has a single church, St Nicholas.
 A church has stood on the site in Chawton since at least 1270 when it was mentioned in a diocesan document.
 The church suffered a disastrous fire in 1871 which destroyed all but the chancel.
 The rebuilt church was designed by Sir Arthur Blomfield and is now listed Grade 2*.

 The churchyard was reserved for burial for the Knight family, and the graves include that of Jane Austen's mother and sister, both called Cassandra.

+Inside the tower are a total of eight bells, six of which were cast in 2009 by the firm Taylors, Eayre & Smith at Loughborough Bellfoundry in Leicestershire, and these form a ring of bells for traditional English change ringing.
+These replaced an earlier ring of bells, two of which remain in the tower for chiming.